andrew-khai/andrew-khai/README.md

 ### Hi there!
 Welcome to my page! 👋

 I am a software engineer from Los Angeles, California with a passion for creating seemless code and helping others.
 I am eager to contribute my unique perspective and skills to projects that make a difference in the world, whether in healthcare or beyond.
-If you're looking for a software engineer who not only understands the technical aspects but also appreciates the human side of technology, let's connect
+If you're looking for a software engineer who not only understands the technical aspects but also appreciates the human side of technology, let's connect!

+### Contact Info:

+Email: 1andrew.khai@gmail.com

 <!--
 **andrew-khai/andrew-khai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.